sheldonucr/HierPINN-EM/README.md

 ## Installation

-HierPINN-EM requires TensorFlow 1.x to be installed as backend.
+HierPINN-EM requires Pytorch to be installed as backend.
 It was tested on Fermi server in Anaconda virtual env with following dependencies:

 - python=3.8.12
 - scipy=1.7.3